 Motivation for using this strategy

 I have been following charts for a few years now.
-As part of my learning, I have used several technical indicators.
+As part of my learning, I have used several technical and trend indicators.
 I am fascinated by how technical analysts use these indicators in response to the market.

 As my strength is programming, I have used a strategy, which is not too heavy on concepts.
 During assignments stage, I have used R to implement the pairs trading strategy.

 Details about the strategy

 The strategy that I have arrived at works on trending markets – both bear and bull.
 It uses a couple of technical indicators to identify the momentum and trades both on the long and the short side of the market.